 However, the People’s Republic of China (PRC) fully comprehended and considered the painful and sad lessons learned during the ‘Arab revolutions’ in Libya and Egypt incited by the United States, when China had lost its personnel and investments.
 Therefore, it is very likely that not only drillers, process engineers, and workers but also specialists of quite military specialization are already working at the Turkmen ‘Galkynysh’ gas field and gas pipelines.

 Finally, China is very carefully studying the development of the situation in Afghanistan.
 And China knows that Taliban representatives stated that there could be no peace talks with the government of Ashraf Ghani in Kabul after the decision of U.S. President Barack Obama to maintain the U.S. military contingent of ten thousand in Afghanistan until the end of 2015.
-China knows that many Taliban warlords had already sworn allegiance to the ‘Caliph of ISIL’ al-Baghdadi.
+China knows that many Taliban warlords had already sworn allegiance to the ‘Caliph of ISIL’ (Organization banned in Russia) al-Baghdadi.

 Therefore, it can be assumed that China will take appropriate preventive measures against the risk of loss of its investments and the “gas position” in Turkmenistan.
-That is, China will be prepared to repel the ‘invasion of ISIL’ (which may become a pretext for the renunciation of the neutrality traditional in Turkmenistan and ‘saving’ invitation of the United States and NATO troops into the Republic), and to block ‘color revolutionary’ excesses.
+That is, China will be prepared to repel the ‘invasion of ISIL’ (Organization banned in Russia) (which may become a pretext for the renunciation of the neutrality traditional in Turkmenistan and ‘saving’ invitation of the United States and NATO troops into the Republic), and to block ‘color revolutionary’ excesses.

 Central Asian ‘gas situation’ and the factor of Iran